galaxyproject/training-material/topics/transcriptomics/tutorials/differential-isoform-expression/tutorial.md

 #### Analysis of splicing enrichment

-{AS} events are classified for each isoform comparing it to the hypothetical pre-RNA generated by combining all the exons within a gene.
+In this section We will assess whether there are differences with respect to the type of {AS} event .

 > <comment-title>Interpretation of splicing events</comment-title>
 >
-> The events are interpreted as follows:
+> The events are classified by comparing the splicing patterns with a hypothetical pre-RNA generated by combining all the exons (fig. 16).
 >
 > ![Figure 16.
 Classification of splicing patterns](../../images/differential_isoform/isoformSwitcher_splicing_patterns.png "Splicing patterns diversity.
 The observed splice patterns (left column) of two isoforms compared as indicated by the color of the splice patterns.
 The corresponding classification of the event (middle column) and the abreviation used (right column).")
 >